-Your friend posted photos of his brand new car.
-Your high school buddy finally landed his dream job.
-Your college roommate celebrated her company’s first anniversary.
+Your friend posted photos of his brand-new car.
+A high school buddy landed his dream job.
+Another one celebrated her company’s first anniversary.
 Hooray!

 Ah, she finally got married to a wealthy man.
 A street vendor was so lucky a rich family helped her.
-Your former officemate is now earning a lot of money through a get-rich-quick scheme discovered by so-called Internet marketing gurus.
-Ugh.
+Your former officemate is now earning a lot through a get-rich-quick scheme discovered by so-called Internet marketing gurus.
 And they’re not scams?

 They’re eating at the best restaurant in town.
-Having fun in a white sand beach.
+Having fun on a white sand beach.
 Using the coolest technology.
-Living the dream life you wanted for you and your family.
+Living the dream life you wanted for yourself and your family.

-All these things imprint directly to our minds.
-And then we try to live up to that standard.
+All these things imprint directly into our minds.
+Then we try to live up to that standard.

 Everybody then wants to own a new car and a house and the newest smartphone.
-Everybody wants to start a business and have the financial freedom and travel around the world and take a lot of photos.
+Or start a business and have financial freedom and travel around the world and take a lot of photos.

 Every woman wants to have that skinny body and become a fitness icon.
-Everybody wants to dress that trendy outfit and become a fashion model in their own way.
+Or dress in that trendy outfit and become a fashion model in their own way.

 All these images distort the true meaning of life.
 And it’s one of the reasons we’re discontent despite all the things we have.